Carpathian Flysch Belt: Geological structure

 The rocks that became the Carpathian Flysch Belt began as sedimentary rocks which were deposited from the Upper Jurassic to the Cretaceous-Paleogene periods.
 The flysch belt is a structural remnant of several basins, which developed in front of the advancing ancestral Carpathians and later incorporated in the Tertiary Carpathian fold and thrust belt.
 The present rocks were detached from their basement during the closure and subduction of basins and pushed into a nappe pile, forming the Carpathian accretionary wedge.
 The fold axial planes have generally north vergence, north-western in the western sector, northern in the central sector and north-eastern to eastern in the eastern sector.
 Only the nappes of the South Carpathians have eastern to south-eastern vergence.

-The Hodonín – Námestovo – Nowy Sacz – Neresnica zone of negative gravimetric anomaly follows the southern edge of the Bohemian Massif and East-European Platform, where they have been underthrust below the Carpathians.
+The Hodonín – Námestovo – Nowy Sącz – Neresnica zone of negative gravimetric anomaly follows the southern edge of the Bohemian Massif and East-European Platform, where they have been underthrust below the Carpathians.
 The anomalous crustal thickening, which is especially significant in southeastern Poland and western Ukraine, is probably caused by slab break off.
 The Earth's crust in this area reaches up to 65 km depth.

 The whole area of the flysch belt is affected by extension, locally up to 12 mm per year.